haydendonald/blackmagic-atem-nodered/README.md

 - Check if the output type works correctly [Minor]
 - Unknown connection state (flag) 0x06 [Minor].
 This may be a "atem full" error
+- Sometimes the connection is not successful (This may be a timeout issue) [Minor]

 ## Supported commands
 - Aux Source